 Incremental Personal Equipment Use: equipment use hours incurred by the applicant for approved activities.
-Reimbursement is capped by the rates outlined in the Farm Machinery Custom and Rental Rate Guide and MHCA Equipment Rental Rate Guide.
+Reimbursement is capped by the rates outlined in the Manitoba Agriculture Farm Machinery Cost of Production Custom and Rental Rate Guide or MHCA Equipment Rental Rate Guide.

-Incremental Personal Labour: labour hours incurred by the applicant for approved activities, such as construction, installation, manual labour, etc. which is directly related to the execution of the project Reimbursement is capped at \$30 per hour and does not include time operating equipment, administration duties or other expense deemed ineligible by the program administrator.
+Incremental Personal Labour: labour hours incurred by the applicant for approved activities, such as construction, installation, manual labour, etc. which is directly related to the execution of the project.